chuanzhidong/chuanzhidong.github.io/_pages/resume.md

 * NASA Project: Reliability-based bridge inspection and monitoring.
 * NASA bridge condition assessment and load testing project.
 * NSF Innovation Corps (I-Corps) research.
-* Vibration monitoring, human load estimation and human comfortable analysis of footbridge and stadiums.
+* Vibration monitoring, human load estimation and human comfortable analysis of footbridge and stadium.
 * Research on machine vision-based bridge health monitoring and condition assessment: method development, system establishment, experimental verification, data process and analysis.
 * Research on management and maintenance for the Jiubao Bridge (China) structural health monitoring system.
-* Research on bridge and tunnel inspection and condition assessment using normal methods.
+* Bridge and tunnel inspection and condition assessment.
 * Development and application of stayed cable stress monitoring system on the Second Jiaojiang Bridge, China.
-* Research on externally prestressed tendon stress loss monitoring method on Quanzhou Bay Cross sea Bridge, China.
+* Research on externally prestressed tendon stress loss monitoring on Quanzhou Bay Cross Sea Bridge, China.
 * Quality monitoring and control of bridge prestressing tendons stretching on in Wenling, Taizhou, China.
 * Research on the virtual simulation experiment platform, machine vision and machine learning, Zhejiang University, China.